OwenCalvin/RakkitQL/README.md

 * [Allowing changes to a pull request branch created from a fork](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/)

 If you want to add a new big feature, please create a proposal first, where we can discuss the idea and implementation details.
 This will prevent wasting of your time if the PR be rejected.

+## Author
+This is a fork of type-graphql by Michał Lytek